Guide to Web3 and dApp Infrastructure

 • Cross-Chain Interoperability

 A significant aspect of Web3 applications is their ability to bridge different blockchains, enhancing interoperability.
-This cross-chain functionality enables the application to utilize the strengths of various networks, allowing for smooth transfer and exchange of assets and information across diverse blockchain systems, which would otherwise be isolated and fragmented.
+This cross-chain functionality enables the application to utilize the strengths of various networks, allowing for the smooth transfer and exchange of assets and information across diverse blockchain systems, which would otherwise be isolated and fragmented.

 In summary, Web3 architecture is distinguished by its decentralized foundation, with blockchain technology at its heart, supported by smart contracts, and enhanced by user-friendly frontends, efficient middleware, and cross-chain interoperability for a seamless experience.